Alvaro and his team of guides will take you to the top of the highest volcano in Mexico. Follow them on this 2-day expedition to Pico de Orizaba!

 Beginner

-This 2-day expedition will take you all the way to the top of the highest mountain in Mexico, the third highest in North America.
 Come with one of our experienced local guides and discover Pico de Orizaba!

 Rising high above the region, this stratovolcano summit is situated at 5,610 meters (18,400 ft) above sea level.
 Located on the border between the states of Veracruz and Puebla, Pico de Orizaba offers one of the most spectacular views of the Gulf of Mexico.

-On the first day of our trip, we will go to Piedra Grande Hut where we will settle in before an afternoon excursion.
-Then, the following day we will start off very early between midnight and 2 am.
-At 4,749 meters (15,580 ft), we’ll encounter a challenging path known as the “Labyrinth” and one of our guides will carefully lead you through this section.
+Then, the following day we will start off very early between midnight and 2 am.** At 4,749 meters (15,580 ft), we’ll encounter a challenging path known as the “Labyrinth” and one of our guides will carefully lead you through this section.
 By sunrise and at an altitude of 4,900-5,000 meters approximately, we’ll start climbing the Jamapa Glacier (700 m /2300 ft).

 Even though no mountaineering experience is required, all participants need to be physically fit.
 Furthermore, we’ll take into account everyone’s particular needs and we’ll organize the best itinerary accordingly in order to get to the top in the best possible condition.